CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

     </div>
 </div>

 Start a request for a bearer token in your terminal window or using a tool such as Postman.
-For the examples below, you may use the credentials for the extra-small model entity in BCDA's sandbox environment:
+The following example uses the credentials of the extra-small model entity in BCDA's sandbox environment:

 #### Sample Credentials

-Example Client ID (Extra-Small Model Entities):
+Example client ID (Extra-Small Model Entities):

 {% include copy_snippet.html code=site.data.credentials.sandbox.extra_small.client_id language="yaml" can_copy=true %}

-Example Client Secret (Extra-Small Model Entities):
+Example client secret (Extra-Small Model Entities):

 {% include copy_snippet.html code=site.data.credentials.sandbox.extra_small.client_secret language="yaml" can_copy=true %}

+#### Request header

+The header has `Authorization: Basic` followed by the credentials.
+Credentials (`client_id:client_secret`) are joined by a colon, then encoded in Base64 format.

+{% capture Snippet3 %}{% raw %}
+Authorization: Basic {base64_encoded_credentials}
+Accept: application/json
+{% endraw %}{% endcapture %}
+{% include copy_snippet.html code=Snippet3 language="yaml" %}

 #### Example curl command to request a bearer token

-In this example, the authorization in the request header is replaced with the sample credentials.
-The format is `--user {client_id}:{client_secret}`.
+In this example, the authorization in the request header is replaced with `--user {client_id}:{client_secret}`.

 This command uses curl's built-in ability to Base-64 encode your credential to request and receive your token in a single step.